 PAWNY ANTI-RACISM TASK FORCE GOALS (I.D.E.A.S.):

-- Explore local pipeline issues that are barriers to diversifying the field of psychology in Western New York.
+- Identify and work to address local pipeline issues that are barriers to diversifying the field of psychology in Western New York.

 - Promote opportunities for relevant dialogue on the listserv.